 Figure 2-1.
-Number of mass marked Coho (panel A) and Chinook salmon (panel B) released by region and brood year, 1997-2012.
+Number of mass marked Coho (panel A) and Chinook salmon (panel B) released by region and brood year, 1997-2013.
 The solid line represents total hatchery releases by brood year with the exception that fry releases of Coho are not included.
-Values used for brood years 1997-2010 are actual release sizes; values for brood years 2011 and 2012 are proposed release sizes.
+Values used for brood years 1997-2010 are actual release sizes; values for brood years 2011-2013 are proposed release sizes.
+Releases of spring and summer Chinook into the Snake River by IDFG are not included in this figure for brood years 2011-2013, as no mass mark proposals were received for these programs.

 Figure 2-2.
-Projected Coho (panel A) and Chinook (panel B) salmon releases for brood year 2012, by region and mark status.
+Projected Coho (panel A) and Chinook (panel B) salmon releases for brood year 2013, by region and mark status.